jestill/medmimic/data_models/pcori_cdmv3/readme.md

-## Instantiating a test database for PCORnet Common Data Model v 3.0
+## Test Data : PCORnet Common Data Model v 3.0

+This is a test dataset of fake data for the [PCORnet Common Data Model v3.0](http://www.pcornet.org/pcornet-common-data-model/).
+Fake data exist for the following tables:

+* DEMOGRAPHIC
+* ENCOUNTER
+* LAB_RESULT_CM
+* PRESCRIBING
+* ENROLLMENT
+* DIAGNOSIS
+* PROCEDURES
+* VITAL

+The procedures table currently needs additional work.

 These data were initally generated as an [ESP fake data model](https://popmednet.atlassian.net/wiki/pages/viewpage.action?pageId=26345558) and were converted into a PCORI data model.

 To load the data.